luizbgomide/sovereign/index.md

 - Most of the tutorial.
 I don't plan on covering every paragraph, but it would be useful to go over skill checks, combat, arts, and spells.

 ### Change Log

+#### 2024-07-28
+- Build a table of contents for the index and each section.

 #### 2024-07-26
 - Add check penalties to chain and plate armor.